rafthedeveloper/Sofahopping/README.md

 [heroku]:

 ## Minimum Viable Product
-SofaHopping is a clone of Couchsrufing built on Rails and Backbone.
+SofaHopping is a clone of Couchsurfing built on Rails and Backbone.
 Users can:

 - [ ] Create accounts
 - [ ] Create sessions (log in)
+- [ ] Search for all members
+- [ ] Search for all hosts
+- [ ] Create trips
+- [ ] Search for all travellers
+- [ ] Add friends
+- [ ] Create references
+- [ ] Create events
+- [ ] Search for events
+- [ ] Create a post on an event

 ## Design Docs
 * [View Wireframes][views]